uguremirmustafa/express-graphql-jwt-auth/README.md

     <a href="https://github.com/uguremirmustafa/express-graphql-jwt-auth/issues">Request Feature</a>
   </p>
 </p>
-<a href="https://github.com/uguremirmustafa/express-graphql-jwt-auth">CLIENT CODE WITH REACT IS HERE</a>
+<a href="https://github.com/uguremirmustafa/express-graphql-jwt-auth">SERVER CODE WITH APOLLO-EXPRESS IS HERE</a>

 <!-- TABLE OF CONTENTS -->
 <details open="open">